OSVTAC/OSVTAC.github.io/meetings/2019/2019-03-14/agenda.md

 **7\.
 Equipment Decisions and Implementation Plan**

-Discussion and possible action regarding implementation plans for open-source voting, including timeline as well as decisions that need to be made regarding voting process and equipment.
+Discussion and possible action regarding implementation plans for open source voting, including timeline as well as decisions that need to be made regarding voting process and equipment.